Make Your Life Count

 Lighting: Amelia Lever-Davidson

-This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body; the Victorian Government through Creative Victoria.
+This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body; the Victorian Government through Creative Victoria. and the City of Melbourne through Arts House.
 Development supported by Lucy Guerin Inc/WXYZ space residency.

 Image credit: Gregory Lorenzutti